jtrussell/buttle/README.md

 ### on the fly less conversion

-Requests `styles/main.css` will also find `styles/main.less` if the vanilla CSS file does not exist.
+Requests for `styles/main.css` will also find `styles/main.less` if the vanilla CSS file does not exist.

 ## License